 On our final day David took many to the City of Bethlehem and to the Holocaust Museum.
 The tragic annihilation of six million Jews in the Nazi genocide shall never be forgotten.
 May it serve as a testimony to God’s warning that the Devil seeks to destroy our faith in God.
 Is the devil real?
 The Old Testament Scriptures which refer to satan, as the ever present but inferior adversary, accuser, or opponent are found in the comment section.
 The Bible prophesy about the restoration and spiritual rebirth of the Jewish people is exciting.
 Time was spent in Yad VaShem, the Israel Memorial Museum to the Holocaust.
 It was a short drive to Bethlehem to visit the Church of the Nativity, and the Shepherd’s Fields where the angels heralded the advent of Messiah.
 Our assembly of saints enjoyed a final meal at Christ Church in Jerusalem before the bus took us to the airport.
 The evening before His arrest, Jesus ate a meal with His disciples in a secluded place.
 (John 13) The Last Supper of Jesus is when the establishment of the holy remembrance in Communion.
 (Mark 12 and Luke 22)

 Our Guide David blessed us with his deep love and respect for Israel.
-He shared personal stories and insights as a resident which enriched us all.
+He shared personal stories and insights as a resident, patriot and well read man of God.
 Right out of high school his sons Ben and Daniel served in the Israeli Army at the Gaza strip.
 David’s daughter Nadi is a missionary in South Sudan and her husband is from Ethiopia.
 His daughter Neli is local and his son Ben is studying at the worlds only Hebrew Bible University.
 His wife’s name is Analie.
 I ask all pilgrims to pray for David and his entire family.
 When not giving tours David works as a carpenter.
 We toured Bethlehem, Caesarea, Mount of Olives, Garden Tomb, En Gedi, Temple Mount, Bet Shean, (Megiddo was missed because of flash flood) Mount Hermon, Western Wall, City of David, Dome of the Rock, Tel Dan, Mt of Beatitudes, Jaffa, Hotel in Netanya on the Med Sea, Nimrod Castle, Shiloh, Emmaus Road entourage to Ben Gurion airport, Cana, King Philip Castle ruin, son of King Herod the Great at Caesarea Philippi, Mount Tabor site of the Transfiguration, Scythopolis Mr Gilboa where Jesus healed lepers on road between Samaria and Galilee, (Luke 17) The Jesus Boat, The Dead Sea, Haifa, Tel Aviv, The Sea of Galilee, The Mediterranean Sea, Nazareth, Kibbutz in Migdal, Tiberius, Kibbutz near Dead Sea, Christ’s Church in Jerusalem site of one of Herod’s Temple across from David’s Temple.
-Twenty three pilgrims returned to Mexico forever changed and blessed by our joint experience.
+Twenty three pilgrims returned to Mexico forever changed and blessed by our joint spiritual journey.
 Thank you David and Bishara!

 Our guide David also taught us about the use of olive wood, known as the Tree of Life which symbolizes the glory, splendor and the very root of both Judaism and Christianity.
 “His branches shall spread, and His beauty shall be as the olive tree.”
 Hosea 7 — Many tourists bring home a Mezuzah (pictured above) carved from an olive tree that grew in the Holy Land.
 The natural grain affords the soul a glimpse of the beauty within the history of the land of Yeshua.
 TEMPLE MOUNT HISTORY – King David gathered all supplies to build the First Temple, and his son Solomon built the Temple in Jerusalem in 957 BC.
 The Dome of the Rock is where Abraham went up to sacrifice his son Isaac.
 The Dome of the Rock is also built over the site of the Holy of Holies.
 “Finally the actual construction of the Temple began.
 Its location was in Jerusalem at the top of Mount Moriah, where the Lord had appeared to Solomon’s father, King David, and where the threshing floor of Ornan the Jebusite had been.
 David had selected it as the site for the Temple.”
 2 Chron 3:1 — ““Come,” everyone will say, “let us go up the mountain of the Lord, to the Temple of the God of Israel; there he will teach us his laws, and we will obey them.”
 For in those days the world will be ruled from Jerusalem.”
 Isaiah 2:3 — “One day, in a vision, God told him some of the things that were going to happen to his nation, Israel.
 This vision came to him at the time Uzziah was king of Judah and while Jeroboam (son of Joash) was king of Israel—two years before the earthquake.
 This is his report of what he saw and heard: The Lord roared—like a ferocious lion from his lair—from his Temple on Mount Zion.
 And suddenly the lush pastures of Mount Carmel withered and dried, and all the shepherds mourned.”
 Amos 1:2 — “And as he sat on the slopes of the Mount of Olives across the valley from Jerusalem, Peter, James, John, and Andrew got alone with him and asked him, “Just when is all this going to happen to the Temple?
 Will there be some warning ahead of time?”
 Mark 13:3 — King Nebuchadnezzar destroyed Solomon’s Temple in 606 BC.
 “The actual construction of the Temple began in June of the second year of their arrival at Jerusalem.
 The work force was made up of all those who had returned, and they were under the direction of Zerubbabel.”
 Ezra 3:8 (The 2nd Temple.)
 “The Temple was finally finished, as had been commanded by God and decreed by Cyrus, Darius, and Artaxerxes, the kings of Persia.”
 Ezra 6:14 — Zerubbabel finished the 2nd Temple in 457 BC. — King Solomon built a temple on the Mount of Olives for his wives.
 “He even built a temple on the Mount of Olives, across the valley from Jerusalem, for Chemosh, the depraved god of Moab, and another for Molech, the unutterably vile god of the Ammonites.
 Solomon built temples for these foreign wives to use for burning incense and sacrificing to their gods.
 9-10 Jehovah was very angry with Solomon about this, for now Solomon was no longer interested in the Lord God of Israel who had appeared to him twice to warn him specifically against worshiping other gods.
 But he hadn’t listened, 11 so now the Lord said to him, “Since you have not kept our agreement and have not obeyed my laws, I will tear the kingdom away from you and your family and give it to someone else.”
 1 Kings 11:7-10. — In the year of 636 AD, after the death of Jesus, Rome was defeated by Islam and the Muslims took over the Temple Mount.
 The golden top of the Temple Mount was built in 691 AD.